 Real estate is the most popular area American millionaires will invest in this year.
-These dollar-savvy investors clearly know how to make money, so it’s worth following their lead.
+These dollar-savvy investors know how to make money, so it’s worth following their lead.
 However, don’t make the mistake of thinking that real estate is a sure thing.
-Make these errors and you could easily lose money in the market.
+Make these errors, and you could easily lose money in the market.

-Over-Leveraging Your Investment
+Over-leveraging Your InvestmentOver-leveraging Your Investment

-Most investors use some kind of leverage to get into the real estate market.
+Most investors use some leverage to get into the real estate market.
 They “leverage” the bank’s capital and a relatively small amount of their own money to buy their first property, then “leverage” more money to get bigger and better homes with a greater potential return.

 Carefully consider the repayments you can reasonably afford before deciding how much you should leverage.

-Underestimating Times and Prices
+Underestimating Times and PricesUnderestimating Times and Prices

-Real estate investors look not just at what a property is now, but what its potential could be.
+Real estate investors look not just at what a property is now but what its potential could be.
 You might have grand plans about the patio you’d add or the bathroom you’d revamp, but novice investors often underestimate what’s involved in these measures.

 Experts suggest doubling expected costs and timelines to get a conservative picture of what’s involved.
 If the project still seems like a good deal, then it’s safe to proceed.

-Not Doing Your Research
+Not Doing Your ResearchNot Doing Your Research

 It’s easy to be blinded by the potential to make a lot of money in real estate, but you’ll only do that if you do your homework and ask the right people the right questions.
 An attorney or accountant with real estate experience can guide you through the process.
 These impartial professionals will help you assess the situation with a clear head.

-Getting Into a Bad Partnership
+Getting Into a Bad PartnershipGetting Into a Bad Partnership

 Not Using Common SenseNot Using Common Sense